-Bringing together his interest in popular culture, Bengali cinema, star studies and cultural memory, he is currently finishing a book-length study on the life, cinema and afterlife of Bengali actor Uttam Kumar.
-This is not a biography of a matinee idol or a personal history.
-The book is primarily a contextual and intellectual history of Uttam Kumar’s cinema.
+My first monograph Uttam kumar: A Life in Cinema has been published by Bloomsbury Academic in August 2021, bringing together my interest in popular culture, Bengali cinema and star studies.
+This book-length study on the life, cinema and afterlife of Bengali actor Uttam Kumar is not a biography of a matinee idol.
+Rather, it is primarily a contextual and intellectual history of Uttam Kumar’s cinema.
 It is also an exploration and interrogation of the star-persona in reconstituting the bhadrolok Bengali visual cultural world in the post-Partition period.
-Though the book is aimed as a serious work of cultural history, it is being written for a wider public, for a readership beyond the domain of academia.
-Penguin India is slated to publish the book in 2019.
-It is tentatively titled: A Hero of Our Time : The Life, Cinema, Afterlife of Uttam Kumar.
+Though the book is aimed as a serious work of cultural history, it is written for a wider readership.